 Brazil's Itau still willing to buy additional stake in XP, says CEO

-SAO PAULO, Nov 4 (Reuters) - Brazil's biggest lender Itau Unibanco Holding SA ITUB4.SA is still willing to acquire an additional stake in broker XP Inc XP.O in 2022, despite a partial sale announced on Tuesday, the bank's CEO Candido Bracher told journalists on Wednesday.
+SAO PAULO, Nov 4 (Reuters) - Brazil's biggest lender Itau Unibanco Holding SA ITUB4.SA is still willing to acquire an additional stake in broker XP Inc XP.O in 2022, despite a spin off and partial sale announced on Tuesday, the bank's CEO Candido Bracher told journalists on Wednesday.

-Under the terms of the deal closed in 2019, Itau could acquire an additional stake of 12.5% in XP, which is currently equivalent to 11.5% after a recent capital increase in XP.
-Bracher said acquisition prices are "very attractive."
+Under the terms of a deal closed in 2019,by which Itau first acquired a stake in XP, Itau can acquire an additional stake of 12.5% in XP, which is currently equivalent to 11.5% after a recent capital increase in the broker.

+Bracher said acquisition prices fixed in the deal are "very attractive" for Itau.
+Still, the deal depends on central bank approval, which in the past objected, citing competition concerns.

+Itau's CEO said it sees as unlikely that the regulator would bar a new deal, as the bank would not reach a controlling stake in XP.

 ((carolina.mandl@thomsonreuters.com; +55 11 5644 7703; +55 11 97116-3806;))